JolieeZhuu/jeometry-dash/readme.txt

 How do you use “Jeometry Dash”?
         To run Jeometry Dash, you must have java installed into your computer.
 All you need to do is run the "JeometryDash.bat" file on your computer.
-Any java interpreter will work with our program, however, we recommend python 8 for the game to run smoothest.
+Any Java interpreter will work with our program, however, we recommend Java 8 for the game to run smoothest.

 Troubleshooting Tips: